Mastectomy - discharge

 When You Were in the Hospital

-You had a mastectomy, the surgical removal of the entire breast, to treat or prevent breast cancer.
+You had a mastectomy, the surgical removal of the entire breast.
+This surgery was done to treat or prevent breast cancer.
 Your procedure was one of these:

 - For a subcutaneous mastectomy, the surgeon removed the entire breast and left the nipple and areola (the pigmented circle around the nipple) in place.